Repurposing A Parmesan Cheese Container – A Mason-Jar Shaker Lid For FREE!

 by Texas Homesteader ~

-Did you know some Parmesan cheese lids fit a regular-mouth canning jar?
+Did you know many Parmesan cheese lids fit a regular-mouth canning jar?
 It’s true!
-I place a repurposed parmesan cheese lid on standard mason jars.
+I place repurposed parmesan cheese lids on standard mouth mason jars.
 See all the ways they simplify my life in the kitchen.

 I place a repurposed parmesan cheese lid on a standard 1/2-pint canning jar.
 See how it simplifies my life in the kitchen. #TexasHomesteader